Find Schools

 Find Schools Near

-Job Description & Duties Operate one or several types of power construction equipment, such as motor graders, bulldozers, scrapers, compressors, pumps, derricks, shovels, tractors, or front-end loaders to excavate, move, and grade earth, erect structures, or pour concrete or other hard surface pavement.
+Career Description Operate one or several types of power construction equipment, such as motor graders, bulldozers, scrapers, compressors, pumps, derricks, shovels, tractors, or front-end loaders to excavate, move, and grade earth, erect structures, or pour concrete or other hard surface pavement.
 May repair and maintain equipment in addition to other duties.

-What an Operating Engineer or Construction Equipment Operator Should Know
+Operating Engineer or Construction Equipment Operator Required Skills

-These are the skills Operating Engineers and Construction Equipment Operators say are the most useful in their careers:
+When polled, Operating Engineers and Construction Equipment Operators say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.